aptech/docs/docs/CR-dotfeqdotfgedotfgtdotfledotfltdotfne.rst

     y = x;
     y[1,1] = 2*pi;

-    //Test for elements where 'x' is > 'y' t = dotfge(x,y);
+    // Test for elements where 'x' is > 'y' t = dotfge(x,y);

 ::